-Recognise and use symbols for pounds (£) and pence (p); combine amounts to make a particular value.
-Find different combinations of coins that equal the same amounts of money.
-Solve simple problems in a practical context involving addition and subtraction of money of the same unit, including giving change.
-Compare and sequence intervals of time.
-Tell and write the time to five minutes, including quarter past/to the hour and draw the hands on a clock face to show these times.
-Know the number of minutes in an Solve problems involving converting from hours to minutes; minutes to seconds; years to months; weeks to days.
-Recognise that shapes with the same areas can have different perimeters and vice versa.
-Recognise when it is possible to use formulae for area and volume of shapes.
-Calculate the area of parallelograms and triangles.
-Calculate, estimate and compare volume of cubes and cuboids using standard units, including cubic centimetres (cm3) and cubic metres (m3), and extending to other units.
-Use statistics This concept involves interpreting, manipulating and presenting data in various ways.
-Now the number of hours in an aday.
-Interpret and construct simple pictograms, tally charts, block diagrams and simple tables.
-Ask and answer simple questions by counting the number of objects in each category and sorting the categories by quantity.
-Ask and answer questions about totalling and comparing categorical data.
-Interpret and present data using bar charts, pictograms and tables.
-Solve one-step and two-step questions (for example, 'How many more?' and 'How many fewer?') using information presented in scaled bar charts, pictograms and tables.
-Interpret and present discrete and continuous data using appropriate graphical methods, including bar charts and time graphs.
-Solve comparison, sum and difference problems using information presented in bar charts, pictograms, tables and other graphs.
-Solve comparison, sum and difference problems using information presented in a line graph.
+Recognise and use symbolic pounds (£) and pence (p); of amounts to make a particul Find different combination that equal the same amound money.
+Solve simple problems in context involving addition a subtraction of money of the including giving change.
+Compare and sequence in time.
+Tell and write the time to for minutes, including quarter phour and draw the hands of face to show these times.
+Know the number of minutes of the number of minutes of the number of the from hours to minutes; minutes to seconds; years to months; weeks to days. a practical and e same unit, intervals of five bast/to the n a clock ites in an same areas can have different Use statistics This concept involves interpreting, manipulating and presenting data in various ways. hour and the number of hour end the number of hour end the number of hour pictograms, tally charts, blod diagrams and simple tables Ask and answer simple que counting the number of object ategory and sorting the caregory and comparing catedata.
+Interpret and present data using back Interpret and present data using back Solve one-step and two-step questions (for example, 'How many more?' and 'How many fewer?') usin information presented in scaled bar charts, pictograms and tables.
+Interpret and present discrete and difference problems using information presented in a line graph.
 Complete, read and interpret information in tables, including timetables.
 Interpret and construct pie charts and line graphs and use these to solve problems.
 Calculate and interpret the mean as an average.

-Use algebra This concept involves recognising Solve addition and subtraction problems involving missing numbers.
-Solve addition and subtraction, multiplication and division problems Use simple formulae. mathematical properties and relationships using symbolic representations. that involve missing numbers.
-Generate and describe linear number sequences.
-Express missing number problems algebraically.
-Find pairs of numbers that satisfy an equation with two unknowns.
+Use algebra Solve addition and subtraction Solve addition and subtraction, Use simple formulae.
+This concept involves recognising mathematical properties and relationships using symbolic representations. problems involving missing numbers. multiplication and division problems that involve missing numbers. • Generate and describe linear number sequences. • Express missing number problems algebraically. • Find pairs of numbers that satisfy an equation with two unknowns.
 Enumerate possibilities of combinations of two variables.